jhforster/jhforster.github.io/_posts/2020-06-29-pemi-loop-recap.md

 * Bring crocs for after.
 My feet wanted something comfy badly.
 [Yoga toes][yoga] would have also been clutch.
 * Make sure I have access to my own post-run beers.
 We put a cooler in another friend's car but then finished before them.
 Not ideal.

 Lastly, I'm definitely going to make the captain's log videos a thing on trips or runs or hike or whatever going forward.
-I do enjoy writing up recaps (like this one) but I don't always do it.
+I do enjoy writing up recaps (well... duh) but I don't always do it.
 I started recording them as a joke and it ended up being a cool way to relive the experience.
 I'd like to make that a habit for any noteworthy experiences so I have something around to remember them by when I don't bother writing it up.

 ## Final thoughts
 The people who do FKT (fastest known time) attemps on the Pemi loop are a different animal.
 The men's time was recently lowered to 5 hours and 42 minutes by Ben Thompson.
 I cannot even fathom it.
 I think if I trained properly, cut some weight, and had a good day...
 I could probably flirt with going under 10 hours.
 Sub-6 is **so, so** fast over that terrain.
 I don't even understand how it works or how it is possible.